gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/faq-purchase-and-pricing-gij-cloud.md

 [**Buy Now**](https://my.atlassian.com/purchase/buyaddon?key=com.xiplink.jira.git.jira_git_plugin "[Buy the Jira Git Plugin]")

+&nbsp;

-## How do I determine the Git Integration for Jira app pricing after the trial?
+### How do I determine the Git Integration for Jira app pricing after the trial?

 There are four ways to determine the pricing: